Developing a plan

 - CRMs: Using a platform like Salesforce to manage all your customer details and relationships?
 Consider reviewing our integrations, either those offered by Delighted directly or via Zapier, to sync NPS feedback to your customers’ records.
 In terms of the closed loop process, having all customer detail in one place(including their NPS) ensures you can have more robust context to inform any subsequent conversation

-- Data Visualization / Reporting: Export your data at any time via the UI or API.
+- Data Visualization / Reporting: Use Delighted's powerful Reports section to visualize your data in a snapshot, over time, or by any number of other data points using our pivot table.
+Beyond those features, you can export your data at any time via the UI or API.
 If you’re using any analytic-based tools for business intelligence, such as Looker or Tableau, you might consider running regular exports of Delighted data.
 Delighted provides exports in CSV format, so you can quickly and easily plug that data into your business intelligence tools.
-By running more in-depth reporting, you can surface key insights regarding trends in customer feedback- driving more and more macro-level change across your organization
+By running more in-depth reporting, you can surface key insights regarding trends in customer feedback- driving more and more macro-level change across your organization.

 - Daily (Frontline team): Set-up alerts/integration notifications to pull frontline staff into the closed loop process as soon as a customer response is received